garethflowers/netbeans-portable/README.md

 ## License

 * Portable application code released under [the MIT license](LICENSE).
-* The Netbeans editor is released under [the CDDL and GPLv2 license](https://netbeans.org/about/legal/license.html).
+* The Netbeans IDE is released under [the CDDL and GPLv2 license](https://netbeans.org/about/legal/license.html).